Canadian-Wildlife-Federation/abfishpass/README.md

 ---
 #### 9 - ReAssign Raw Z Value
-We recompute z values again based on the raw data so any added verticies and be computed based on the raw data and not interpolated points.
+We recompute z values again based on the raw data so any added vertices and be computed based on the raw data and not interpolated points.

 ---
 #### 10 - ReCompute Smoothed Z Value